clinjs/clargs/README.md

-# Nezparser
+# Clargs

-Nezparser is a simple light parser for building cli with node.js.
+Clargs is a simple light parser for building cli with node.js.

 # Installation
-using npm `npm i nezparser`
+using npm `npm i @clijs/clargs`

-using yarn `yarn add nezparser`
+using yarn `yarn add @clinjs/clargs`

 # Setup

-use `nezparser.setup()` to configure your cli.
+use `clargs.setup()` to configure your cli.

 |api|type|description|required
 |-|-|-|-|